-- 43. The transition from a different GAAP (for example the transition from reporting in accordance with Hong Kong Financial Reporting Standards) to the SME-FRF and SME-FRS is accounted for as follows: - (a) All items recognised previously under a different GAAP (for example, deferred tax liability) which do not meet the recognition criteria under the SME-FRF and SME-FRS are to be derecognised and dealt with as a change of accounting policy under section 2 of the SME-FRS.
+- 44. The transition from a different GAAP (for example the transition from reporting in accordance with Hong Kong Financial Reporting Standards) to the SME-FRF and SME-FRS is accounted for as follows: - (a) All items recognised previously under a different GAAP (for example, deferred tax liability) which do not meet the recognition criteria under the SME-FRF and SME-FRS are to be derecognised and dealt with as a change of accounting policy under section 2 of the SME-FRS. - (b) All items not recognised previously under a different GAAP which meet the recognition criteria under the SME-FRF and SME-FRS3 are to be recognised in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS. - (c) All items recognised previously under a different GAAP, which meet the recognition criteria under the SME-FRF and SME-FRS, but which were previously measured on a basis inconsistent with the SME-FRF and SME-FRS (for example, unamortised goodwill) are to be re-measured in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS.

-- (b) All items not recognised previously under a different GAAP which meet the recognition criteria under the SME-FRF and SME-FRS1 are to be recognised in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS. - (c) All items recognised previously under a different GAAP, which meet the recognition criteria under the SME-FRF and SME-FRS, but which were previously measured on a basis inconsistent with the SME-FRF and SME-FRS (for example, unamortised goodwill) are to be re-measured in accordance with the relevant section of the SME-FRS and dealt with as a change of accounting policy under section 2 of the SME-FRS. - 44.
-When an entity transitions from a different GAAP to the SME-FRF and SME-FRS it should disclose the following in the year of transition: - (a) the fact that this is the first year that the entity has adopted the SME-FRF and SME-FRS; - (b) the previous accounting framework adopted by the entity in its annual financial statements; - (c) a reconciliation of net assets as reported in the previous annual financial statements and net assets reported as of the same date under the SME-FRF and SME-FRS, showing separately: - (i) any items derecognised because they do not meet the recognition criteria under the SME-FRF and SME-FRS; - (ii) any items recognised for the first time because they meet the recognition criteria under the SME-FRF and SME-FRS but were not recognised under the previous accounting framework; and - (iii) the amount by which any items have been re-measured as a result of adopting the measurement requirements of the SME-FRF and SME-FRS.

-This reconciliation should be presented for the opening balances of the current period and any comparative period presented which have been restated as a result of transitioning to the SME-FRF and SME-FRS; and

-(d) if any opening balances have not been restated because it would require undue cost or effort to do so, this fact.
+Such items are not expected to arise on a transition from full HKFRS to SME-FRF and SME-FRS but are included here for the sake of completeness.

+- 45. When an entity transitions from a different GAAP to the SME-FRF and SME-FRS it should disclose the following in the year of transition: - (a) the fact that this is the first year that the entity has adopted the SME-FRF and SME-FRS; - (b) the previous accounting framework adopted by the entity in its annual financial statements: - (c) a reconciliation of net assets as reported in the previous annual financial statements and net assets reported as of the same date under the SME-FRF and SME-FRS, showing separately: - (i) any items derecognised because they do not meet the recognition criteria under the SME-FRF and SME-FRS; - (ii) any items recognised for the first time because they meet the recognition criteria under the SME-FRF and SME-FRS but were not recognised under the previous accounting framework; and - (iii) the amount by which any items have been re-measured as a result of adopting the measurement requirements of the SME-FRF and SME-FRS. - This reconciliation should be presented for the opening balances of the current period and any comparative period presented which have been restated as a result of transitioning to the SME-FRF and SME-FRS; and - (d) if any opening balances have not been restated because it would require undue cost or effort to do so, this fact.